 When you've put these tips into play, it's important to remember to enjoy yourself as well.
 These budgeting tips will help you to put money aside for big purchases such as holidays or a new car.
 Plan and instead of risking a bad credit rating, you'll be able to use your savings to pay!
 It will give you such a sense of achievement to pay outright.
 Before travelling the first time, I worked five jobs, and you know what, it was worth every second.
 When I was finally travelling, I felt so proud of myself for making it a reality!

-You can also look into reward schemes from credit cards which could not only help you build up your credit rating if you book/buy items with a credit card and then pay them off straight away.
+You can also look into reward schemes from credit cards.
+This could help you build up your credit rating if you use your card to purchase and pay off the balance.
 Plus you could score free flights or purchases!
 Design a money saving plan that works around your lifestyle and gives you the benefits you want.

 Check out SavvyWoman for great tips on money and finances.